Uber ordered to cease operations in Thailand, under scrutiny in Vietnam

 In Thailand, Uber's app acts as a matchmaker between owners of private vehicles and passengers, and has its own fare structure.
 GrabTaxi and EasyTaxi work with traditional taxi firms, using regular meters to calculate fares.

-Effective immediately, drivers who use personal vehicles for commercial use could be fined 2,000 baht (39 pounds), and the transport department is working to implement higher penalties, Thiraphong said.
+Effective immediately, drivers who use personal vehicles for commercial use could be fined 2,000 baht ($61), and the transport department is working to implement higher penalties, Thiraphong said.

 The Uber representative who attended the meeting declined to comment.